How it works

 Steps for setting up Net Metering

 - First, check your address on our online map of generation-limited service lines.
-Most of our distribution lines have capacity for new Net Metering projects, but if your project would be located on a limited line you’ll want to discuss options with us before you apply.
+Most of our distribution lines have capacity for new Net Metering projects and can be accommodated with a standard Level 1 or Level 2 application, but a more in-depth application and design review process will be required to address important safety and reliability concerns if your project is planned on a limited line.
+Contact us to discuss this process before you apply.

-- When your system is completed and has passed the appropriate city or county electrical inspection email us at firstname.lastname@example.org.
+- After we have reviewed and approved your application, your system is complete and it has passed the appropriate city or county electrical inspection, email us at firstname.lastname@example.org.

 - We will make an appointment to do a final inspection and install your bidirectional meter.

-Once the inspection is done and the meter is installed you’re done!
+When the inspection is complete, and the meter is installed, you’re done!
 You can now begin generating power.
 Plus, you can claim your financial incentive and tax credits.

 Which Net Metering application to use

-PGE uses your Net Metering application to assess the potential effect of your system on power quality and reliability, and whether any upgrades or modifications will be necessary.
+PGE uses your Net Metering application to assess the potential effect of your project on the safety, reliability and quality of power delivered to neighboring customers, and to determine whether any upgrades or modifications to our system will be necessary.
 Most projects don’t require extensive system upgrades.
-Where upgrades are needed state rules require us to charge the cost to the customer who’ll benefit from them.
+Where upgrades are needed, state rules require us to charge the cost to the customer who’ll benefit from them.
 We’ll work with you to identify any upgrade costs so you can decide if you want to proceed.

 View the descriptions below to determine which application fits your project.
 For details on the three types of applications, see the Net Metering rules from the Oregon Public Utility Commission.